thi-voltage-visionaries/team-bms/README.md

 Use the enclosed UART-USB cable to connect the BMS to Raspberry Pi.

-Plug the 6-pin connector to BMS and USB-A port to one of the USB-ports of the Raspberry Pi.
+Plug the 6-pin connector to BMS and USB-A port to the first USB-port of your Raspberry Pi.

 3. Connect the I2C-display to Raspberry Pi like this: